Beyond the EPICS: comprehensive Python IOC development with QueueIOC: Introduction

-From the perspective above, we can give a summary of the problems with \prog{EPICS}: the essence of these problems is that its architecture makes the complexities of \prog{EPICS} modules vastly higher than the lower bounds; the latter can often be estimated intuitively, just like in \figref{lower-bound}.
-We understand that the design of \prog{EPICS} is deeply affected by historical factors: the choice of record and links over a full-fledged language, as well as the inexpressiveness of \verb|st.cmd|, may be largely seen as results of hardware limitations on Versa Module Europa (VME) and similar hardware platforms; record and links are also reminiscent of the programming paradigm common with programmable logical controllers (PLCs), PandABox \cite{christian2019} \etc. Nevertheless, with the fast growth of \prog{EPICS} usage on PCs, it is also time to rethink about these design decisions.
-Of course, an option for completely new facilities is to embrace ecosystems with less historical burdens, \eg\ \prog{Karabo} \cite{gories2023}; for facilities with more legacies, a more backward-compatible option is to reuse the Channel Access (CA) protocol of \prog{EPICS}, but internally use more succinct tools.
-Given the common programming practices in last decade (especially those related to large scientific facilities), Python is an obvious candidate for this task; in particular, we have chosen the pure-Python \prog{caproto} library \cite{allan2021}, as it provides succinct interfaces for both server-side and client-side programming with the CA protocol.
-However, the officially expected usage of \prog{caproto} depends on Python's \verb|async|/ \verb|await| programming paradigm, which leads to additional costs in learning and development; in this paper, we describe how we solve this problem, and produce a general-purpose workalike of \prog{EPICS} based on Python.
+From the perspective above, we can give a summary of the problems with EPICS: the essence of these problems is that its architecture makes the complexities of EPICS modules vastly higher than the lower bounds; the latter can often be estimated intuitively, just like in \figref{lower-bound}.
+We understand that the design of EPICS is deeply affected by historical factors: the choice of record and links over a full-fledged language, as well as the inexpressiveness of \verb|st.cmd|, may be largely seen as results of hardware limitations on Versa Module Europa (VME) and similar hardware platforms; record and links are also reminiscent of the programming paradigm common with programmable logical controllers (PLCs), PandABox \cite{christian2019} \etc. Nevertheless, with the fast growth of EPICS usage on PCs, it is also time to rethink about these design decisions.
+Of course, an option for completely new facilities is to embrace ecosystems with less historical burdens, \eg\ \prog{Karabo} \cite{gories2023}; for facilities with more legacies, a more backward-compatible option is to reuse the Channel Access (CA) protocol of EPICS, but internally use more succinct tools.
+Given the common programming practices in last decade (especially those related to large scientific facilities), Python is an obvious candidate for this task; in particular, we have chosen the pure-Python \prog{caproto} library \cite{allan2021}, as it provides succinct interfaces for both server-side and client-side programming with the CA protocol; alternatives like \prog{PCASPy} (\url{https://github.com/paulscherrerinstitute/pcaspy}) may have issues like \url{https://github.com/pyepics/pyepics/issues/176}.
+However, the officially expected usage of \prog{caproto} depends on Python's \verb|async|/\verb|await| programming paradigm, which leads to additional costs in learning and development, although it is very helpful in highly concurrent application scenarios; in this paper, we describe how we solve this, and produce a general-purpose workalike of EPICS based on Python.